fhirschmann/bootkon/content/devex/labs/1_devex_gemini_cli.md

 ```bash
 Implement error handling to display an error page when issues occur.
 ```
+Wait for Gemini CLI to finish.
+Test the application for the changes:

 ```bash
 Run this app locally in interactive mode